BasselYD/RISC-V-Microcontroller/README.md

 # RISC-V-Microcontroller
-A RISC-V based Microcontroller with a pipelined RV32I Processor.
+A Microcontroller with a Pipelined RV32IM Processor with Zicsr extension, exception and interrupt handling, a Direct-Mapped I-Cache, and parameterized Set-Associative D-Cache that communicates with its peripherals (Memory SRAMs, UART, GPIO, and Timers) using an AHB Bus Matrix and APB.